hjtennent/PRJStoryTracker/README.md

 # PRJStoryTracker
 An app for users to track news stories they're interested in over a long period of time.

+## Installation

 `git clone 'https://github.com/hjtennent/PRJStoryTracker.git'`

 `cd PRJStoryTracker/StoryTracker`

 `npm i`

+## Running the Application

-To run the application, Android Studio must be installed and an Android emulator should be setup.
+Android Studio must be installed and an Android emulator should be running.
 This emulator should be running API 29 and target Android 10.0.
 To setup an emulator, follow the guide given below.
 To run the app on the emulator, open the AVD Manager from the main Android Studio menu and press the green play button next to the suitable emulator.
 Next, run the following command:

 `npx react-native run-android`